gcgc100/mydotfiles/README.md

 Dependencies: xclip, xsel

+# Features:
+* Automatically check update on github.
+Run git command in .zshrc to pull latest update.

 #TODO
-* Automatically check update on github.
+* Use git submodule to manage vim plugins.
+So the vim plugins will not in master branch when init.
+Not sure whether vundle can handle this scenario.